FelixPetriconi/future_proposal/proposal.md

 scales to single threaded environments - either get rid of get() and wait() or define when and how tasks can be promoted to immediate execution and support get() and wait() in such circumstances without blocking.
 Note that get() and wait() as they are currently defined are potential deadlocks in any system without unlimited concurrency (i.e., in any real system).

 ##  Executors

 Many of the todays used UI libraries allow changes of the UI elements only from within the main-event-loop or main-thread.
-But with the approach of C++11 and the C++17 TS it is not easily possible to perform changes in the UI, because it is not possible to define in which thread a future and a continuation shall be executed.
+But with the design of std::async and the continuations of C++11 and the C++17 TS it is not easily possible to perform changes in the UI, because it is not possible to define in which thread a future or a continuation shall be executed.

-So we propose that it should be possible to specify an executor while using std::async to create a new future or pass it as additional argument when definining a continuation.
+So we propose that it should be possible to specify an executor while using std::async to create a new future or pass it as additional argument when calling a continuation.

 Example: